 If you’re in the market for a used car, we recommend shopping during the end of the year for the biggest selection at discounted prices.
 The new car buying season peaks from October to December, meaning that an influx of just-traded-in used cars is available at that time.
 You can also save money while shopping at the end of the year when representatives are trying to hit their yearly quotas.

 Don’t forget to secure insurance for your new ride before you hit the road.
 If you’re looking for affordable coverage, The General has a policy for you.
 Everyone is welcome at The General, even drivers with imperfect records and credit scores.
 Want to learn more?
-Read some of our five-star reviews or explore more car buying tips on our blog.
+Read some of our five-star reviews or explore more car buying tips on our car insurance blog.